pgRouting/workshop/docs/chapters/4-topology.rst

     cd ~/Desktop/pgrouting-workshop/
     tar -xvzf data.tar.gz

 The following command will import the database dump.
-It will add PostGIS and pgRouting functions to a database, in the same way as decribed in the previous chapter.
+It will add PostGIS and pgRouting functions to a database, in the same way as described in the previous chapter.
 It will also load the sample data with a minimum number of attributes, which you will usually find in any network data:

 .. code-block:: bash